Hoysaleswara Temple: Other monuments

 The Hoysaleswara Temple premises include a museum managed by the Archaeological Survey of India.
 It contains numerous pieces of ruins and temple artwork recovered from the site for closer three dimensional examination.
 The temple premises also has the so-called Garuda Sthamba (Garuda pillar) to the south of the temple.
 It is also damaged, with its top portion gone.
 It contains an inscription that breaks off in the middle of the sentence.
 The part which can be read states that a general Lakshmana, his wife and followers sacrificed themselves after the death of Ballala II.
 In the middle of the pillar are eight male figures, four of whom are shown as using their swords to sacrifice themselves (siditale-godu).
 One of the sacrificer is shown seated in a namaste posture preparing for the sacrifice, while others are shown in the process of the sacrifice.
 The images represent the devotion of these to their leader and their determination to die with him.

 The temple premises show evidence of other shrine and temples.
 Just like the Surya (Sun) monument that is to the east of one Nandi, there was a Chandra (Moon) monument attached to the other Nandi.
 Excavations on the southwest side of the temple revealed the remains of a destroyed temple.

 Artists

 Numerous temple artwork panels contain signatures or statements by the artists or the guild they belonged to, and these are usually at the artwork's pedestal or underneath.
 The most repeated names of artists found at the Hoysaleswara temple include Manibalaki, Mabala, Ballana, Bochana, Ketana, Bama, Balaki and Revoja.
-The guilds can be identified by the organization's icon marked and names inscribed such as Agni-Indra, Indra, Paduca (lit. west) and Paduvala-badaga (lit. northwest).
+The guilds can be identified by the organization's icon marked and names inscribed such as Agni-Indra, Indra, Paduca (.west) and Paduvala-badaga (.northwest).